 The Linux kernel is the engine of our operating system.
 It is mainly responsible for running the hardware we have and managing computer resources.
 Its development is quite active, so we often have new versions.
-Recently version 5 of the Linux Kernel was released.
+Recently version 5.3 of the Linux Kernel was released.
 And as we will know, it comes with a lot of new features for our operating systems.
-Although the most important thing is the change of numbering that will allow to carry it in a more understandable way.
-So today we will show you how to install Linux Kernel 5 on Ubuntu 18.04.
+So today we will show you how to install Linux Kernel 5.3 on Ubuntu 18.04.

 The numbering of the Linux kernel 5